Hardvan/Glucovisor/README.md

 Glucovisor is a Flask web application designed for predicting diabetes based on user-provided health data.
 It utilizes a SVM machine learning model to make predictions and provides users with an interactive interface for obtaining predictions and exploring the results.

+## Dataset Link

+The dataset used for training the machine learning model can be found [here](https://www.kaggle.com/datasets/mathchi/diabetes-data-set).

 ## Tech Stack

 - **Flask**: A lightweight web framework for building web applications in Python.